What Are Chemical Burns?

 Always seek emergency care for any burn that is larger than 3 inches in diameter or is very deep.
 Also seek emergency care for any chemical burns involving the face, eyes, groin, hands, feet, or buttocks or if it is over a joint.

-In the emergency department, you can expect the following:
+In the emergency room, you can expect the following:

 - Initial evaluation and stabilization